Complying with the Air Cleaner Regulation

 20. What about non-certified products sold via the Internet or catalogs – can they be shipped to a California customer?
 Are specific labels needed?

-b) Products exempt as industrial use as defined by the regulation: For products exempt under industrial use (as defined in the regulation), the product must be labeled using the language specified in Section 94803 of the regulation, “Solely for industrial use.
+b) Air cleaners exempt as industrial use as defined by the regulation: For products exempted for specific industrial uses (as defined in the regulation), the product must be labeled using the language specified in Section 94803 of the regulation, “Solely for industrial use.
 Potential health hazard: emits ozone.”
 CARB reserves the right to determine whether an air cleaner is exempt, so we strongly encourage manufacturers to ask us to review any air cleaner you believe is exempt.
-Send all relevant materials to us at email@example.com and ask for an exemption review.
+Send all relevant materials to us at firstname.lastname@example.org and ask for an exemption review.

 21. Are there safety certification and listing mark requirements?